Sep 28 2009

 Do Angry People Make You Angry?anger

-Do you wonder why angry people don’t take some sort of anger management class?
-Isn’t it tiring, when you have to deal with angry people?
-If you’re like most of us, dealing with angry people probably makes you somewhat angry yourself.
+Do you ever wonder why angry people don’t take some sort of anger management class?
+Do you feel tired when you have to deal with angry people?
+If you’re like most of us, dealing with angry people probably makes you feel somewhat angry yourself.

 Guess Why I’m Angry?